trinker/qdap/README.md

 * submit suggestions and bug-reports at: <https://github.com/trinker/qdap/issues>
 * send a pull request on: <https://github.com/trinker/qdap/>
 * compose a friendly e-mail to: <tyler.rinker@gmail.com>

+*Note: If you are reporting a bug make sure you have first read the [Cleaning Text & Debugging vignette](http://trinker.github.io/qdap/vignettes/cleaning_and_debugging.pdf)*